St. Louis Community Foundation Incorporated

 • Demonstrate financial diversity: Show stable governance, solid financials, and multiple funding sources - single-funder dependence is a red flag

-• Local focus matters: 81% of grants stay in Greater St. Louis - emphasize your regional impact and connection to the bistate metropolitan area
+• Local focus matters: 81% of grants stay in Greater St. Louis - emphasise your regional impact and connection to the bistate metropolitan area

-• Match funder philosophy: Some foundations (Pettus) fund direct services only; others (EPHT) focus on healthcare access - don't force fit your program to the wrong funder
+• Match funder philosophy: Some foundations (Pettus) fund direct services only; others (EPHT) focus on healthcare access - don't force fit your programme to the wrong funder

 • Leverage office hours: When available (like Charless Foundation), use pre-application office hours to clarify questions and strengthen your submission